National Marine Fisheries Service (NMFS), National Oceanic and Start Printed Page 82276Atmospheric Administration (NOAA), Commerce.

 Issues identified by the public during the scoping process include, but are not limited to, concerns regarding potential impacts to marine mammals and habitat, subsistence uses of marine mammals, and other wildlife, as well as concerns regarding the potential for an oil spill.
 Some commenters also expressed concerns about meeting national energy demands.
 Substantive comments received during the public scoping period have been addressed in the DEIS.

 NMFS has evaluated five alternatives in the DEIS.
 NMFS has not identified a preferred alternative in the DEIS.
 In this DEIS, NMFS and BOEM present and assess a reasonable range of G&G, ancillary, and exploratory drilling activities expected to occur, as well as a reasonable range of mitigation measures, in order to accurately assess the potential consequences of issuing ITAs under the MMPA and permits under the OCSLA.
-The potential level of activity described by each alternative is based on recent Federal and state lease planning and recent industry plans for both seismic surveys and exploratory drilling programs in the Beaufort and Chukchi Seas.
+The potential level of Start Printed Page 82277activity described by each alternative is based on recent Federal and state lease planning and recent industry plans for both seismic surveys and exploratory drilling programs in the Beaufort and Chukchi Seas.
 Each alternative also includes an analysis of a suite of standard and additional mitigation measures that have been identified to help reduce impacts to marine mammals and to ensure no unmitigable adverse impact on the availability of marine mammals for subsistence uses.
 The suite of measures are considered and analyzed in all four of the action alternatives.
 The alternatives are summarized as follows:

 Alternative 1: No Action Alternative: Under the No Action Alternative, NMFS would not issue any ITAs under the MMPA for seismic surveys or exploratory drilling in the Beaufort and Chukchi Seas, and BOEM would not issue G&G permits or authorize ancillary activities in the Beaufort and Chukchi Seas.